intervention-engine/ie/docs/dev_install.md

 Clone fhir-golang-generator Repository
 --------------------------------------

 The *fhir-golang-generator* repository is a fork of the HL7 FHIR DSTU2 source code, with additions and modifications to support the generation of FHIR code for Go and Ember.
-This respository is only needed if you intend to make changes to the code generation logic.
+This repository is only needed if you intend to make changes to the code generation logic.
 In that case, the re-generated code should also be committed in the corresponding *fhir* or *ember-fhir-adapter* repository.

 Since this is not a Go project, it should not be cloned under the $GOPATH.
 Instead, we recommend you create an *intervention-engine* folder within your favorite development location and clone the *fhir-golang-generator* repository there.
 For this documentation, we'll assume that "your favorite development location" is `~/development`.